 With technology moving on, the decision was then made to go back over all of the film stock – some original and some remastered, to restore it all to ‘digital grade’.
 This work was carried out using the Pogle Platinum and DVNR-1000 applications.

 Later advancements, throughout the 2000’s; included the development of “Vidfire”.
-Software capable of digitally restoring the missing frames and produce a smoother video-style presentation.
+Software capable of digitally restoring missing frames by creating them fron scratch, based on it learning which frames came before and after.
+This produced a smoother video-style presentation of the episodes.

 DWRT team even backtracked (somewhat) on their original pledge – to never over-digitise the remastered Who and also began “fixing” certain episodes.